 Council adopted best practice sewerage pricing in accordance with the Department of Land and Water Conservation "Water Supply, Sewerage & Trade Waste Pricing Guidelines" in the 2003/04 rating year.
 The annual sewerage service charge is applied to all single dwellings, strata title units and vacant land where a sewerage service is available.

 Borrowings

-Council is not intending any new borrowings in 2024-25.
+Council is planning the following borrowings in 2024-25